-Term Definition Remote The Agency generally applies the Accessibility/Remoteness Index of Australia (ARIA)+ to define remote areas, except where otherwise indicated.
+Term Definition Registered Native Title Body Corporate Following the determination of native title, the PBC is entered on the National Native Title Register as a Registered Native Title Body Corporate (RNTBC).
+While RNTBC is technically the accurate name for these organisations, PBC is the most commonly used term and is the term used in these Guidelines.
+Remote The Agency generally applies the Accessibility/Remoteness Index of Australia (ARIA)+ to define remote areas, except where otherwise indicated.
 ARIA is widely accepted as Australia's most authoritative geographic measure of remoteness.
 ARIA measures the remoteness of a populated locality by its physical distance by road to the nearest urban centre.
-Please see the map at Figure A for a geographic representation of remote areas defined under ARIA.
 The Agency recognises there are some communities located within inner or outer regional areas that may be considered remote that fall outside the definition of remote explained above.
 These may be communities that have limited access to government services or standards of infrastructure.
 Selection process The method used to select potential grantees.
 This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria.
+Traditional Owner Corporation A corporation, established under the CATSI Act, for the purpose acting for traditional owners that have been recognised through a Recognition and Settlement Agreement with the Victorian Government under the Traditional Owner Settlement Act 2010 .
+Traditional Owner Group Entity A Traditional Owner Group Entity (TOGE) is an entity established for the purposes of representing traditional owners as part of an alternative native title settlement agreements.
+For example, regional corporations established under South West (Single Noongar) Settlement in Western Australia.

-Value for money Value for money in this document refers to a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a grant opportunity, an official will consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the grant activity/s proposed; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.
-Value for money is sometimes referred to as 'value with relevant money' or 'value with money'.
+Term Definition Value with relevant money A judgement based on the grant proposed activity representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations, consistent with the CGRGs.
+This includes selecting grant activities that best represent value with relevant money in the context of the objectives and outcomes of the grant opportunity.
+When administering a grant opportunity, an official will consider the costs and benefits of feasible proposals including, but not limited to: active risk identification and engagement; the quality of the grant activity/s proposed including how the proposed activity targets groups or individuals using existing processes or innovation; the extent to which there is an approach to risk management that minimises potential waste of relevant money; whether or not awarding the grant would add value by achieving something worthwhile that would not occur without the grant; and whether the grant would contribute to the Government's policy outcomes being achieved.

+Appendix 1: IAS Program information

-Appendix 1: Program 1.1 Jobs, Land and Economy
+Program 1.1 Jobs, Land and Economy